Why Do Scrap Prices Change?

 What You Can Do To Track Scrap Prices

-Similar to the stock market, the scrap metal market is constantly changing because of many outlying factors.
+Like the stock market, the scrap metal market constantly changes because of many outlying factors.
 Generally, scrap price changes don’t have just one reason why they change.
-The best option to keep tabs on where scrap prices are going is to follow along with our weekly reports on Facebook, where you can ask questions live.
-Another option is, check the iScrap App for current scrap prices and local reported metal prices.
-Also, sign up for our emails that go out with weekly reports and news about the scrap metal market.
+The best option to keep tabs on where scrap prices are going is to follow along with our weekly reports on Facebook , where you can ask questions live.
+Another option is to check the iScrap App for current scrap prices and locally reported metal prices.
+Also, sign up for our emails with weekly reports and news about the scrap metal market.